Providing independent programme management and leadership to successfully shape and deliver, or turnaround ERP implementation.

 As a fully independent consultancy, we have no vested interests in any given ERP product and hold no commercial agreements with any third parties.
 Additionally, our working model doesn’t involve selling in junior resources aligned with a particular ERP product.
 We will always provide an objective assessment of your needs and how to meet them.
 You can feel confident we are doing the right thing for you.

 Enterprise resource planning implementations may involve hundreds of people, a global spread of locations, multiple divisions or business units, broad stakeholder groups and multiple external suppliers.
-These conditions require leaders with significant experience, bringing the right mix of technical and soft skills to deliver in ways aligned to your organization’s culture.
+These conditions require leaders with significant experience, bringing the right mix of technical and soft skills to deliver in ways aligned to your organisation’s culture.
 We can provide this expertise, seniority and insight, working as trusted partners to our clients.

 Ben Wildman, Partner